autonomousvision/convolutional_occupancy_networks/README.md

 voxel/voxel_shapenet_3plane.pt
 voxel/voxel_shapenet_grid32.pt
 ```
-**Note**: The `pointcloud_crop/room_grid64.yaml` corresponds to our **fully convolutional model**, which we train only on the small crops from our synthetic room dataset.
-This model can be directly applied to large-scale real-world scenes with real units and generate meshes in a sliding-window manner, as shown in the [teaser](media/teaser_matterport.gif).
-More details can be found in section 6 of our [supplementary material](http://www.cvlibs.net/publications/Peng2020ECCV_supplementary.pdf).

 ### Evaluation
 For evaluation of the models, we provide the script `eval_meshes.py`.
 You can run it using: